-SAP has been using the term “digital core” for some time now to describe its ERP system.
+SAP has been using the term “digital core” to describe its ERP system for some time.
 However, it is not clear why.
 SAP then states that S/4HANA connects your enterprise with people (true), business networks (true), the internet of things (false), big data (false), and more (whatever that might be.

 I cover SAP’s IoT solution in the article Why SAP’s Leonardo Seems So Fake.
 SAP has no Big Data business, and Big Data has nothing to do with ERP systems, SAP or non-SAP.
 So this part of SAP’s web article is merely false.